pvdz/preval/tests/cases/self_assign/noop/noop_with_args.md

 - (todo) computed property access of an array but not index prop
 - (todo) free with zero args, we can eliminate this?
-- (todo) support array reads statement type VarStatement
-- (todo) support array reads statement type WhileStatement
+- (todo) support array reads statement type ExpressionStatement
 - (todo) type trackeed tricks can possibly support static $Number_parseInt
 - (todo) we can still proceed with the loop as long as there is no let-write anywhere in the loop, inc nested